FG commission IT mentoring hub for job providers in Katsina

 By Ogalah Ibrahim

-In its bid to transform Nigerian graduates from being job seekers to become job providers, the Federal Government has commissioned an ICT hub in Katsina to groom and mentor youths towards being self-reliant and building a strong and viable economy.
+In its bid to transform Nigeria graduates from being job seekers to becoming job providers, the Federal Government has commissioned an ICT hub in Katsina to groom and mentor youths towards being self-reliant and building a strong and viable economy.

 The Minister of Communication and Digital Economy, Professor Isa Pantami, while commissioning the ICT innovation centre, named after President Muhammadu Buhari on Tuesday, in Katsina said “for the country to take its rightful place among the committee of nations, Nigeria must embrace digital innovation and entrepreneurship, noting that doing so would empower youths in the country to become job providers and help build a better and a stronger economy for the nation.”

-Pantami said at least one of such ICT innovation hubs will be provided in each of the geopolitical zones in the country to help fast track the transition process.
+Pantami said at least one of such ICT innovation hub will be provided in each of the geopolitical zones in the country to help fast track the transition process.

 He also noted that through the IT centre, “the federal and state government will be able to discover talented youths for mentoring and bring out their best potential towards the development of the nation’s economy.